eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 Possible options are `/humidity` for HIH-3610 sensors, `/HIH4000/humidity` for HIH-4000 sensors, `/HTM1735/humidity` for HTM-1735 sensors and `/DATANAB/humidity` for sensors from Datanab.

 All humidity sensors also support `absolutehumidity` and `dewpoint`.

+### OWFS Direct Access (`owfs-number`, `owfs-string`)

+These channels allow direct access to OWFS nodes.
+They have two configuration parameters: `path` and `refresh`.

+The `path` parameter is mandatory and contains a full path inside the OWFS (e.g. `statistics/errors/CRC8_errors`).

+The `refresh` parameter is the number of seconds between two consecutive (successful) reads of the node.
+It defaults to 300s.

 ### Temperature (`temperature`, `temperature-por`, `temperature-por-res`)